mrunderhill89/minetest_technic_aluminum/README.md

 A modpack for minetest that introduces aluminum to the game, along with related materials and craft items.The mod is designed as an extension of the Technic mod (https://github.com/minetest-technic/technic) and thus I highly recommend you use them together.
+The mod also includes a few set of armor using the 3d Armor mod (https://github.com/stujones11/minetest-3d_armor.git).

 HOW TO USE:
 The mod is structured as a modpack, so just dump it into your